- Population: 14.15 million

 We first began working in Zimbabwe in 2008, following the country’s devastating cholera outbreak.
 We have continued to work with local communities to improve sanitation, access to clean water and livelihood opportunities.

-As the country struggles to deal with the effects of drought and economic insecurity, the IRC is focusing our efforts in Manicaland and Masvingo provinces by:
+As the country struggles to deal with the effects of natural disasters, drought and economic insecurity, the IRC is focusing our efforts in Manicaland and Masvingo provinces by:

 - providing direct cash transfers to enable people to purchase food and meet other basic needs;